-The City's water distribution system includes raw (untreated) water facilities that deliver surface water supplies to the City's water treatment plant (WTP) and the potable water facilities that deliver potable water to the City's water customers (City of Roseville 2010a).
-In addition to the potable water system, the City also operates a recycled water distribution system that is described in Recycled Water, below.
+The City's water distribution system includes raw (untreated) water facilities to deliver surface water supplies to the City's water treatment plant (WTP) and the potable water facilities that deliver potable water to City water customers (City of Roseville 2010a).
+In addition to the potable water system, the City also operates a recycled water distribution system that is described in subsection Recycled Water below.